DoTheEvo/selfhosted-apps-docker/zammad/readme.md

   wont work with just localhost.
 * Setup email channel.<br>
-  This should be an email address where any email received will create an unassgnied ticket in zammad and sender will be added to users.<br>
+  This should be an email address where any email received will create an unassigned ticket in zammad and sender will be added to users.<br>
   But even if it is not planned to be in use, it is [required](https://github.com/zammad/zammad/issues/2352) for sending email notifications using triggers.